-Identify whether there are groups of children whose absences may be a cause for concern or particular cohorts of pupils where attendance is affecting their achievement/outcomes.
+Identify whether there are groups of children whose absences may be a cause for concern or cohorts of pupils where attendance is affecting their achievement/outcomes.

-Pupil-level absence data will be collected each term and published at national and Local Authority level through the DfE's school absence national statistics releases.
+Pupil-level absence data will be collected each term and published at national and Local Authority level through the DfE's school absence national statistics releases and the View your own Dashboard (VYOD) system.